Unfortunately, many otherwise-healthy dogs have to contend with dog food sensitivities leading mild to moderate digestive problems.

-You needn’t follow this protocol exactly and different authorities recommend switching diets at slightly different rates.
+You needn’t follow this protocol exactly and different authorities recommend switching a diet at slightly different rates.
 But, you’ll want to stick to the basic concept as much as is possible.

-Most good dog foods for sensitive stomachs will eventually cause your dog to produce firm, regular stools, but it can take a bit of time for your pet’s body to adjust to the new recipe.
+Most of the best dog foods for sensitive stomachs will eventually cause your dog to produce firm, regular stools, but it can take a bit of time for your pet’s body to adjust to the new recipe.

-Does your dog have a troubled tummy?
+Does your dog have an upset stomach?
 Have you browsed through limited ingredient dog foods?
-Have you found what you believe is the best food for your dog’s sensitive stomach and diarrhea issues?
+Have you found a diet that you believe is the best food for your dog’s sensitive stomach and diarrhea issues?